19 Vegan Superfoods to Boost Your Health and Well-Being

 Olive oil is a good source of vitamin E, polyphenols, and monounsaturated fatty acids, all of which help reduce the risk of heart disease.

-Here’s the tea on green tea: It’s light, tasty, and full of antioxidants that have strong anti-inflammatory properties. 🍵
+Here’s the tea on green tea: It’s light, tasty, and full of antioxidants that have strong anti-inflammatory properties.
+Warm tea can also soothe your sore throat, break up congestion, and help reduce headaches. 🍵

 Image from Unsplash for the vegan superfoods article